AndreasDilaveris/email/README.md

 ##STEPS FOR USE
-populate a folder with the bg images - only one tier of complexity name them alphanumerically so that they remain organized in the folder - this will reduce risk of sequence issues

-*download from git hub*

 *   point terminal process to desired folder to begin project.
 The easiest way to do this, drag folder onto terminal icon